 How do I become a reviewer for a collection under the Independent Submissions Community?

-Calls for Henderson Repository reviewers are made as needed, and will be found at STTI Volunteer Opportunities.
+Calls for Henderson Repository reviewers are made as needed, and will be found at Sigma Volunteer Opportunities.

-I donated (or a family member donated) items to the Virginia Henderson International Nursing Library (VHL) when the library was physically located at STTI Headquarters.
+I donated (or a family member donated) items to the Virginia Henderson International Nursing Library (VHL) when the library was physically located at Sigma Headquarters.
 Where are those items now?

-I am a STTI Chapter officer and I would like to know more about archiving our chapter materials.
+I am a Sigma Chapter officer and I would like to know more about archiving our chapter materials.
 Where do I start?

-Please go to the STTI Archivist Resources page for information on archiving chapter records.
+Please go to the Sigma Archivist Resources page for information on archiving chapter records.

 The archival records of the Honor Society of Nursing, Sigma Theta Tau International are held at IUPUI University Library in the Ruth Lilly Special Collections and Archives.
 For more information please click here.